briandconnelly/nicheconstruct/paper/01_introduction.md

 @HANKSHAW recently demonstrated that in spatially-structured populations, the "Hankshaw effect" can give cooperators a substantial leg up on defectors in an adaptive race.
 When cooperation increases local population density, the likelihood of acquiring beneficial mutations is also increased.
-The cooperative trait can rise in abundance by hitchhiking along with these adaptations.
+The cooperative trait can then rise in abundance by hitchhiking along with these adaptations.
 Nevertheless, this advantage is fleeting.
 As soon as the opportunities for adaptation are exhausted, cooperators are once again at a selective disadvantage against equally-adapted defectors that arise via mutation.
 However, @HANKSHAW demonstrated that cooperation can be maintained indefinitely when frequent environmental changes produce a steady stream of new adaptive opportunities.